Log canonical $3$-fold complements: Introduction

-In \S~\ref{sec:examples}, we give examples that show that no condition of the theorem can be weakened.
-As a consequence of the main theorem, we prove that strictly log canonical $3$-folds with hyper-standard coefficients have bounded index:
+In \S\ref{sec:examples}, we give examples that show that no condition of the theorem can be weakened.
+As a consequence of the main theorem, we prove that strictly log canonical $3$-folds with hyper-standard coefficients have bounded index.

 \begin{introcor} Let $\Lambda \subset \qq$ be a set satisfying the descending chain condition with rational accumulation points.
-There exists a natural number $n$ only depending on $\Lambda$ which satisfies the following.
-Let $X\rightarrow T$ be a projective contraction between normal quasi-projective varieties so that \begin{itemize} \item $(X,B)$ is a log canonical $3$-fold \item $(X,B)$ is strictly log canonical over $t\in T$, \item $K_X+B\sim_{\qq,T} 0$, and \item the coefficients of $B$ belong to $\Lambda$. \end{itemize} Then $n(K_X+B)\sim_{T} 0$. \end{introcor}
+There exists a natural number $n$ only depending on $\Lambda$ that satisfies the following.
+Let $X\rightarrow T$ be a contraction between normal quasi-projective varieties such that \begin{itemize} \item $(X,B)$ is a log canonical $3$-fold; \item $(X,B)$ has a log canonical center in the fiber over $t\in T$; \item $K_X+B\sim_{\qq,T} 0$; and \item the coefficients of $B$ belong to $\Lambda$. \end{itemize} Then $n(K_X+B)\sim_{T} 0$. \end{introcor}

+As another consequence of the above corollary, we prove the following result about the local index of strict log canonical $4$-fold singularities.

+\begin{introcor} Let $\Lambda = \Phi(\lbrace 0,1 \rbrace) $ be the set of standard multiplicities.
+There exists a natural number $n$ only depending on $\Lambda$ that satisfies the following.
+Let $(x\in X,B)$ be a germ of a projective pair such that \begin{itemize} \item $(x\in X,B)$ is a log canonical $4$-fold; \item the point $x$ is a log canonical center of $(x\in X,B)$; and \item the coefficients of $B$ belong to $\Lambda$. \end{itemize} Then after possibly shrinking $X$ around $x$, we have $n(K_X+B)\sim 0$. \end{introcor}